skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

 ## Section 2.1 - Create an Empty VMSS Flex Scale Set

 To begin, create an empty VMSS Flex scale set within the resource group hosting the cluster resources.
-Use the Azure CLI command below to create the scale set:
+This can either be the same resource group hosting the host VM or a resource group dedicated   Use the Azure CLI command below to create the scale set:

 ```bash
 az vmss create \